Attendance and Punctuality

 Holidays

 If an employee calls out of work the day before, the day of, or the day after a holiday, the supervisor will review the circumstances of the absence.
-Based on this review, the supervisor, in consultation with their HR Consultant, has the discretion to determine whether to count the incident as a regular occurrence or go directly to issuing a written warning for the holiday-related call out.
+Based on this review, the supervisor, in consultation with their Engagement Consultant, has the discretion to determine whether to count the incident as a regular occurrence or go directly to issuing a written warning for the holiday-related call out.
 If an employee is already on discipline, they can progress to the next level.

 Departmental Policies

 Departments may develop a departmental attendance/punctuality policy that meets the unique operational needs of the department.
-If the leadership determines that a departmental policy is needed, the department will follow its entity's approval process to establish the policy which requires final approval from the entity's Senior Executive Leadership and their HR Consultant.
+If the leadership determines that a departmental policy is needed, the department will follow its entity's approval process to establish the policy which requires final approval from the entity's Senior Executive Leadership and their Engagement Consultant.

 Impact of Written or Final Progressive Discipline Warning